lembn/CLUNKS/README.md

 Even though 10 milliseconds seems to be such a minor change to be creating such a significant result, it is important to note that 10 milliseconds in moder CPU time is a very large span of time in which much can happen.

 It also may have come to mind that if the threads are waiting for 10 milliseconds per iteration, they could potentially miss any information that is sent to the socket while the thread is asleep.
 Fortunately, for C# this is not the case.
 The C# socket class is based off of the Berkley Socket Interface (originally implemented in C++) in which sockets communicate over a FIFO pipe created on the network.
 Any incoming datagrams missed by the thread will be buffered by the pipe and can be collected when the thread resumes execution.
 Since the fastest that a thread will (most likely) ever need to run is around 30 iterations per second (since video calls often render frames at 30fps), the threads will have more than enough time to be able to sleep for 10ms and collect any missed datagrams from the network pipe without introducting noticable latency in video calls, whilst still minimising CPU usage.

+### EncryptionConfig
+The EncryptionConfig class from Common.Helpers allows different users to use different levels of encryption instead of forcing all users to use the same.

+This functionality was added because cryptographic functions (encryption, decryption and hashing) can be very slow on less powerful machines, which is undesirable in a real-time conferecing scenario, where latency is critical.
+Because of this, the server would have to choose between using stronger encryption that would increase security but worsen they user experience for users with less powerful machines, or use weaker encryption that would run will everywhere but be more vulnarbale.

+The EncryptionConfig class solves this by allowing different users to choose how much encrpytion to use, and when, so that they can tailor their security to best suit them.

+## Memory Management
+The Common.Channel base class implements the C# `IDisposable` interface to allow its members (namely the sockets and encryption handlers) to be safely disposed by the Garbage Collector when they are no longer being used.
+This improves (decreases) the amount of memory used by the program and ensures that memory isn't being allocated or held for unnecessary objects.
+In the same fashion, thoughout the program, varibales are often resued for the same objective.

+The implementation of `IDiposable` also frees the IP address and port used by the socket when the channel is no longer in use, so that they can be cleaned up by the OS.

+## Network Performance
+The GetJsonSerializer method from Common.Helpers.ObjectConverter creates a serializer that serializes objects into minified JSON strings.
+This decreases the size of Packets and decreases the bandwidth used by the program along with it.